+7.11.
+Temporary Delays and Extensions of Time

+- The College may temporarily delay the grievance process or provide limited extensions of time for good cause. - Either party may request a temporary delay of the grievance process or an extension of time for good cause by submitting a written request to the Title IX Coordinator. - For purposes of this section, good cause may include, but not be limited to: - The absence or unavailability of a party, an Advisor, a Witness, or other person necessary to the grievance process; - Concurrent law enforcement activity; or - The need for language assistance or disability accommodation. - The Title IX Coordinator will notify the parties in writing of any delay in the process or extensions of time and the reasons for any such delay or extension.

 7.12.
-Temporary Delays and Extensions of Time

-- The College may temporarily delay the grievance process or provide limited extensions of time for good cause. - Either party may request a temporary delay of the grievance process or an extension of time for good cause by submitting a written request to the Title IX Coordinator. - For purposes of this section, good cause may include, but not be limited to: - The absence or unavailability of a party, an Advisor, a Witness, or other person necessary to the grievance process; - o Concurrent law enforcement activity; or - The need for language assistance or disability accommodation.

-- The Title IX Coordinator will notify the parties in writing of any delay in the process or extensions of time and the reasons for any such delay or extension. - 7.13.
-Dismissal of a Formal Complaint - Mandatory Dismissal: The College is required to dismiss a Formal Complaint if: - The alleged conduct, if proven, would not constitute Sexual Harassment as defined in this policy. - The alleged conduct did not occur in the College's education program or activity; or - The alleged conduct did not occur against a person in the United States. - Permissive Dismissal: The College may dismiss a Formal Complaint if: - The Complainant withdraws a Formal Complaint in writing; - \circ $% \left({{\rm{The}}} \right)$ The Respondent is no longer enrolled in or employed by the College; or - Specific circumstances prevent the College from gathering evidence sufficient to reach a determination. - The parties will receive written notice of any dismissal including the basis for the dismissal. - Parties may appeal the dismissal of a Formal Complaint pursuant to Section 7.10 of this policy. - Allegations dismissed under a mandatory dismissal may be addressed pursuant to Board Policy 3100 under the Student Code of Conduct.
+Dismissal of a Formal Complaint

+- Mandatory Dismissal: The College is required to dismiss a Formal Complaint if: - The alleged conduct, if proven, would not constitute Sexual Harassment as defined in this policy. - The alleged conduct did not occur in the College's education program or activity; or - The alleged conduct did not occur against a person in the United States. - Permissive Dismissal: The College may dismiss a Formal Complaint if: - The Complainant withdraws a Formal Complaint in writing; - The Respondent is no longer enrolled in or employed by the College; or - Specific circumstances prevent the College from gathering evidence sufficient to reach a determination. - The parties will receive written notice of any dismissal including the basis for the dismissal. - Parties may appeal the dismissal of a Formal Complaint pursuant to Section 7.10 of this policy.

+Allegations dismissed under a mandatory dismissal may be addressed as misconduct pursuant to other Board Policies and/or Collective Bargaining Agreements.